 Honey Roasted Apple & Parsnip Soup

-Now this is what we call soup for the soul.
+This is what we call soup for the soul.
 This flavourful dish from our 2019 Culinary Guide is packed with local goodness, warm spices and is vegetarian friendly.

 |1 lb||parsnip, peeled|